Sustainability at KGI

 Committed to Environmental Stewardship in South Florida and Beyond

-We are passionate about environmental sustainability as evidenced by our GreenLab initiative and related product offerings.
-Beyond GreenLab, we take measures to reduce the environmental footprint of our facility and operations, and invest in education and resources to a help support a cleaner and greener future for our business and community.
+We are passionate about environmental sustainability as reflected in our GreenLab initiative and related packaging and ingredient product offerings.
+Beyond GreenLab, we take industry-leading measures to reduce the environmental footprint of our facility and operations, and we do our part by volunteering in our local community.
+We also invest in nonprofits that empower individuals and especially youth to become better environmental stewards.

 Sustainability in the Workplace